beejjorgensen/bgc/src/bgc_part_2200_unicode.md

 printf("%ls %lc\n", s, c);
 ```

-Now---are those characters stored are Unicode code points, or not?
+Now---are those characters stored as Unicode code points, or not?
 Depends on the implementation.
 But you can test if they are with the
 macro `__STDC_ISO_10646__`.
 If this is defined, the answer is, "It's
 Unicode!"